Request Free Consultation

 Depending on the type of action that is being filed, the Complaint is required to include certain special allegations.
 The failure to include these allegations can make the complaint defective.
 This, among many other reasons, makes it prudent to seek the counsel of an experienced New York personal injury lawyer to assert your claim rather than attempting to go it alone.

-Claims against governmental agencies, motor vehicle accident claim and wrongful death claims all require specific allegations to be included in the Complaint for the Complaint to be viable.
+Claims against governmental agencies, motor vehicle accident claims, and wrongful death claims all require specific allegations to be included in the Complaint for the pleading to be viable.

 If you have a spouse, they have a separate cause of action that should be included in the complaint.
 This is known as a loss of consortium claim.